komalkarade/Image-search-app/README.md

 # Image-search-app
-we can search images easily
+we can search images easily.Building an image search app using javascript api .
+How can used in the project